Cycling Lake Annecy © French Moments

 Saint-Jorioz

-Saint-Jorioz also has a marina and it offers a spectacular view of the highest peaks around Lake Annecy, including La Tournette (2,351m).
+Saint-Jorioz also has a marina that offers a spectacular view of the highest peaks around Lake Annecy, including La Tournette (2,351m).

 The Sentiers des Roselières in Saint-Jorioz © French Moments